City Electric Aggregation Program

 Where do I send payment?

 You will continue to receive one bill each month from your local utility (Duke Energy).
+If you register in the program you will continue to receive a bill from the local utility company, Duke Energy.
+There will be a charge from Duke Energy on the bill for distribution and a charge from AEP for electricity.
 The amount that you owe to AEP Energy will be stated separately on your bill and you will continue to send payments to your local utility only.
+Here is an example of a bill, the providers are outlined in red.

 Can I remain on budget billing?